 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percentage of short-term care residents that experienced functional improvements, such as with activities of daily living.
-Many would argue that this is a reasonable measure of rehabilitation performance.
+This metric is a measure of the percentage of short-term care patients that experienced functional improvements, such as with activities of daily living.
+Some argue that this is a reliable measure of a nursing home's rehabilitation services.

 Scores for Cincinnati, OH